duneanalytics/spellbook/README.md

 # Spellbook on DuneSQL is here 🪄
 It's time.
 Spellbook is ready to accept PRs to build spells on the DuneSQL engine!

+For any questions or help from Dune team, please use the open GH discussion [here](https://github.com/duneanalytics/spellbook/discussions/3558).

 ## Initial step(s)
 We can continue to safely use the setup instructions below in the new DuneSQL world: [Setting up your dev environment](#setting-up-your-local-dev-environment).